nbasilico/debian-mips/guides/libc.md

 The function signature shows what arguments have to be put in input to the function.
 These arguments correspond to the registers `$a0`, `$a1`, etc. as specified by MIPS assembly conventions (some of which described in `syscall(2)`).
 This works exactly like the syscalls in manual section 2: in fact, section 2 actually shows the C wrapping functions of the respective syscalls.

 In your code you'll have to:
-- Put the arguments in the right registers
+- put the arguments in the right registers
 - call the function as a normal assembly procedure (`jal printf`)

 and that's it!
 The linker will do the rest.

+Precise information about the standard way to pass arguments to C functions (and much more) is described in the [MIPS ABI](https://www.linux-mips.org/pub/linux/mips/doc/ABI/mipsabi.pdf) (Application Binary Interface) specification.
+For example, you may pass a `struct` to a C function by doing the same as you would do to pass each component of the struct.